Styzex/Hyprland-dotfiles/README.md

 # Hyprland-dotfiles
-My hyprland dotfiles are based on the kanagawa theme for vim.
+These are my hyprland dotfiles.
+The color scheme is from the kanagawa theme.

 # Dependencies
 - `hyprland`: window manager